Cambodian king appoints Hun Manet as new PM | www.lokmattimes.com

 Cambodian king appoints Hun Manet as new PM

-Phnom Penh, Aug 7 Cambodian King Norodom Sihamoni on Monday appointed Hun Manet as the new Prime Minister after the latter's father and incumbent premier Hun Sen announced to step down after serving in the post for more than 38 years.
+Phnom Penh, Aug 7 Cambodian King Norodom Sihamoni appointed Hun Manet as the new Prime Minister on Monday after the latter's father and outgoing premier Hun Sen announced to step down after serving in the post for more than 38 years.

-The monarch signed a royal decree to designate Hun Manet, 45, as the new premier for a five-year-term government following a request from Hun Sen, the longest serving Prime Minister in the world, reports Xinhua news agency.
+The monarch signed a royal decree to designate Hun Manet, 45, as the new prime minister for a five-year term following a request from Hun Sen, the longest serving Prime Minister in the world, reports Xinhua news agency.

 "The designated prime minister of the Kingdom of Cambodia has duties to prepare the members of the government in order to ask for the adoption of confidence from the National Assembly," Sihamoni said in the royal decree.